itzg/docker-minecraft-server/minecraft-server/README.md

     $ docker run -d -v /path/on/host:/data ... \
         -e FABRIC_INSTALLER=fabric-installer-0.5.0.32.jar ...

-To download a Forge installer from a custom location, such as your own file repository, specify the URL with `FABRIC_INSTALLER_URL`, such as:
+To download a Fabric installer from a custom location, such as your own file repository, specify the URL with `FABRIC_INSTALLER_URL`, such as:

     $ docker run -d -v /path/on/host:/data ... \